-The transition to college is difficult for not only students, but parents, too.
-That is why we’ve put together a resource guide with advice for parents.
+The transition to college is difficult for not only students, but parents and families, too.
+That is why we’ve put together a resource guide with advice for families.
 Hear from some of the Champlain College staff who support your student and help them make the most of this new experience.

-We asked a group of student support staff two questions related to advice for parents:
+We asked a group of student support staff two questions related to advice for families:

-- What general advice would you give to parents who are dropping their student off at college?
+- What general advice would you give to families who are dropping their student off at college?

-- What is a Champlain-specific piece of advice you would give to parents who are dropping their student off in Burlington?
+- What is a Champlain-specific piece of advice you would give to families who are dropping their student off in Burlington?

 Champlain staff are full of good advice, and are always eager to share that insight with students and families in order to ease the transition to college.
 Meet our experts below!